-Strategic Area Budget Code Planned Amount On Hold Amount Prevention HVAB 0 0 communication.
+Strategic Area Budget Code Planned Amount On Hold Amount Prevention HVAB 0 0

+The overall goal of this activity is to decrease new HIV infections through behavior change communication.
 The focus is on abstinence and fidelity targeting military personnel.
 While some soldiers practice sexual abstinence and fidelity, factors such as separation from families, mobility and age make them vulnerable to HIV.
 The USDF is implementing community-based activities among soldiers, their sexual partners, and surrounding communities to promote abstinence and safer sexual behaviors.